LoganLagrange/readme-generator/README.md

 ## Description

 This project was undertaken to create a command line based javascript program to take user inputs and generate a professional README file  for a project.
-It uses javascript utilizing node and the enquirer NPM package
+It uses javascript utilizing node and the enquirer NPM package.

 ## Table of Contents